keu/docs/astro/cli/get-started.md

 You can find [example DAGs](https://registry.astronomer.io/dags) in the Astronomer Registry that demonstrate more complex use cases and integrations.
 Now you'll add an example DAG to the Astro project:

 1. Go to the [Astronomer Registry](https://registry.astronomer.io/).
-2. Click **Browse DAGs**.
-3. In the search bar, search for `TaskFlow API`.
+2. In the search bar, search for `TaskFlow API`.
-4. Open the **TaskFlow API ETL Example** DAG.
+3. Go to the **DAGs** tab and open the **TaskFlow API ETL Example** DAG.
-5. In the DAG's information page, click the **Code** tab and copy the contents of the DAG code.
+4. In the DAG's information page, click the **Code** tab and copy the contents of the DAG code.
-6. Paste the code into a new `.py` in the `dags` folder of your Astro project.
+5. Paste the code into a new `.py` in the `dags` folder of your Astro project.
-7. Run the DAG from the Airflow UI.
+6. Run the DAG from the Airflow UI.

 This DAG demonstrates how you can define task dependencies using the TaskFlow API, which is a popular, more Pythonic method of writing DAGs.
 Instead of defining dependencies with bitshift operators, you can use direct calls to functions that have been decorated as tasks.
 In the example DAG, the following line: